Receive your rent regardless of whether the tenant pays. Plus, legal expenses & home emergency cover included for peace of mind.

 - Digital inventory

-A rental property inventory and schedule of condition report is one of the most important tenancy documents provided within our landlord inventory service.
-Without one, a landlord will rarely be able to make a successful claim for damages.
+A landlord inventory and schedule of condition are an essential part of any tenancy.
+Without one, landlords will rarely be able to make a successful claim for damages.

 Frequently asked questions